gvwilson/sensibleadventures/short-stories/arecibo.md

 "if y'all boost now y'all can get back to Earth. i can clear the sab and get the sensors realigned."

-"are you scattered?"
+"are you revved?"
 Green demands incredulously.
 "we're not leaving you to die!"

 "i won't die," Black says,
 already queueing up commands they hoped they would never have to use.
-The hab can sustain one person four times longer than four, and can keep Black alive much longer than that.
+The hab can sustain one person four times longer than four.
-If they shut down everything except the greenhouse they could last ten years.
+It can keep Black alive much longer than that: if they shut down everything except the greenhouse they can last indefinitely or until a critical system fails.

 "unacceptable,"
 Blue says flatly.
 "we are all---"

 Black doesn't wait for them to finish their sentence.
-Anyone with sixty trillion new dollars to spend on an observatory in the same orbit as the Earth but half-way around the Solar System can afford the hundred million or so it costs to hack someone's service conditioning.
+Anyone with sixty trillion new dollars to spend on an observatory at Earth's L3 point, halfway around the solar system, can afford the hundred million or so it costs to hack someone's service conditioning.
 When any personality traits that might have impaired Red, Green, and Blue's performance were suppressed, a few extra commands were slipped in.